 In fact, there was this one day when I was up at the terrace of my B&B in Istanbul, peering through an open window of a flat opposite.
-An old man was sitting on the couch, wearing a beige sweater, being served Çay by his wife in a baggy salwar suit and a multi-colored scarf.
-A regular, cozy home.
+An old man was sitting on the couch, wearing a beige sweater, being served Çay by his wife in a baggy salwar suit and a multi-coloured scarf.
+A regular, cosy home.
 I was peeping inside their lives, mesmerized.

 Perhaps he sensed I was looking at him.
 He turned to look up.
 Our eyes met.

 He smiled back at me.
 But my mind was so fuzzy after an aggressive run through the grand bazaar an hour ago, I actually half expected him to offer to sell me the Kilim on his floor.
 Half price only for you.